jezzsantos/saastack/docs/design-principles/0180-billing-integration.md

 > By default, SaaStack is configured for B2B out of the box, but can be easily altered to suit B2C models as well.

-By default, the "buyer" of a SaaStack product will be the individual taking the financial responsibility for the billing `Subscription` (the buyer) and that is is going to be bound to an `Organization` (the tenant).
+By default, the "buyer" of a SaaStack product will be the individual taking the financial responsibility for the billing `Subscription` (the buyer) and that is going to be bound to an `Organization` (the tenant).

 The selected "pricing plan" associated with this billing subscription would need to apply to all current and future members of that organization (tenant).

 By default, when a new organization for an `EndUser` (buyer) is created, it is associated a new billing `Subscription` for that `Organization`.
 This billing subscription and organization will collaborate to impose restrictions on the members of the organization, such as access to specific features of the product and possibly limits on the usage of certain features of the product.

 Initially, the "creator" of any organization will automatically become the "buyer" of the billing subscription.
 As a result, they will become the payment authority (via a payment method) for the subscription and will make purchasing decisions (i.e., upgrade/downgrade decisions).
-This person, the buyer, will be charged for the use of their organization/tenancy on the SaaS product at certain subscription levels (via the `PaymentMethod`), and they will also be the primary user responsible for managing the billing subscription (usually represented as a "customer" in the BMS.
+This person, the buyer, will be charged for the use of their organization/tenancy on the SaaS product at certain subscription levels (via the `PaymentMethod`), and they will also be the primary user responsible for managing the billing subscription (usually represented as a "customer" in the BMS).

 > Ordinary members of an organization will not have access to view or modify the organization's billing information that information may be too sensitive. viewing and management of this data is typically only available to the "buyer" of the subscription associated with the organization, and to others members of the same organization nominated by the "buyer" to act on their behalf (i.e. nominated billing administrators).